SubhroRoy/VSDSquadron_mini_research/README.md

 </figure><br><br>

 From figures Fig 1, Fig 2 and Fig 3 we can conclude that the C-program written is compiling successfully on gcc platform and is also producing the correct solution. <br>
-### Labwork b) Compile the written C-program using RiscV GCC compiler
+### Labwork b) Compile the written C-program using RiscV GCC compiler and disassemble.